dheereshagrwal/colored-icons/README.md

 ## Contribution

 The code is very lightweight and dead simple; there is nothing fancy going on.
+Please note that we use `pnpm` for faster builds.

 ### Guidelines for naming